 Humidity and skin-related health problems are among the most common issues you’ll have to deal with when it comes to keeping ball pythons.

-Fortunately, this is easy to avoid if the humidity stays in the range it’s supposed to.
+Fortunately, this is easy to avoid if the humidity in your ball python’s enclosure stays in the range it’s supposed to.

 It’s important to know this and how to keep the humidity up in a ball python tank.

 The ball python’s tank should have a relative humidity of 50-60%.
-Since most rooms are 20-30%, you need to do some work by including a water dish, spraying down if needed, storing the tank in the proper place, and buying humidity-raising devices.
+Improper humidity can cause health issues in ball pythons.
+Since most rooms are 20-30%, you need to do some work by including a water dish, misting if needed, storing the tank in the proper place, and buying humidity-raising devices.

 Look ahead for more tips and related information.